 - Research Experience (preferred but not required)

-An AMB Open House for all students interested in this 9-month Master’s Degree program are held on during February during which current APMB students present the results of their research project.
+An AMB Open House for all students interested in this 9-month Master’s Degree program is held during February during which current APMB students present the results of their research project.
 Information about enrolling in the program are also provided.

 The program has been designed specifically for full-time students who have an interest in careers in the biotechnology industry and have completed their bachelor’s degrees.
 Because of the intensive nature of the program, students planning on completing the degree in two semesters are generally unable to hold outside employment.
-Accordingly, the Department of Biological Sciences, aware of the financial burden placed on these APMB students, does its utmost to provide financial support in the form of partial tuition remission as well as to help students identify potential sources of financial aid.
 Some students choose to complete the APMB in four semesters, taking the lecture courses in the first year and the laboratory courses in the second year.
 This enables them to hold outside employment.

 In the APMB program, students will: